trnqbao/trnqbao/README.md

 ### Hi there 👋
-I’m currently a junior student at TDTU.
+I am currently a junior student majoring in Computer Science at TDTU.

 <!--
 **trnqbao/trnqbao** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently a junior student at TDTU.
+- 🔭 I’m currently a junior student of Computer Science at TDTU.